bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-11-2Darrays.rst

 .. index::
    pair: 2D Array; access value

-To get the value in a 2D array give the name of the array followed by the row and column indicies in square brackets.
+To get the value in a 2D array give the name of the array followed by the row and column indices in square brackets.
 The code below will get the value at row index 1 and column index 0 from ``ticketInfo``.
 It will also get the value at row index 0 and column index 1 from ``seatingChart``.

 .. code-block:: java